 Rabbi Belovski read Maths at University College, Oxford, gained semicha from Gateshead Yeshiva, pursued advanced Torah studies at the Gateshead Beis Hatalmud Kollel and holds postgraduate degrees in organisational psychology and hermeneutics from the University of London.

-In addition to his roles with us at Golders Green Synagogue and Rimon, Rabbi Belovski is chief strategist and rabbinic head of University Jewish Chaplaincy, lead for rabbinic recruitment at the United Synagogue and rabbi of Kisharon.
+In addition to his roles with us at Golders Green Synagogue and Rimon, Rabbi Belovski is chief strategist and rabbinic head of University Jewish Chaplaincy, consultant lead for rabbinic recruitment at the United Synagogue and rabbi of Kisharon.

 Rabbi Belovski is a regular contributor to BBC Radio 2’s Zoe Ball Breakfast Show, with over 130 live broadcasts, and has also made a series of programmes for BBC Radio 4.
 He is the author of four books; the most recent of which is ‘A Point in Time: Reflections through the Year’ (2021).